 Fortunately, there are protective coverings available that are durable but still attractive and inviting to potential customers looking at vehicles.
 As a bonus, it helps make a dealer lot a more comfortable, all-season environment for automotive salespeople and potential buyers by providing shade from UV/sun.

-Vehicle Protection Structures (VPS) is the leading provider of these types of protective structures, pioneering the best practices in hail, heat and UV protection for automotive facilities and similar markets.
+Vehicle Protection Structures (VPS) is the leading provider of these types of protective structures, pioneering the best practices in hail, heat and UV protection for automotive facilities, as well as offering solar power capabilities.
 Whether the project is small or large, VPS can customize a solution to meet the requirements of your dealership.

 Automotive sales are enough of a challenge without the added impact of inclement weather.
 If your dealership or auto assembly plant is interested in learning more about how to protect your vehicles from hail, heat and UV, contact us for more information and a free quote.